spotinst/help/src/docs/eco/tutorials/view-your-savings.md

 - Generated savings: The amount the commitment saved over using strictly on-demand instances.
 - Source: Indicates whether the RIs were purchased by Eco or not.
 - Generated savings: Savings generated due to the use of reservations.
+- ARN: The unique AWS ID for each reservation.
+This column is available only when you export data.

+### Export Data

+To export the Reservation Details report to a CSV file, click Export above the table.
+The exported data will include the ARN for each reservation.

 ## What’s Next?